bgolab/vm-8051/examples/README.md

 An explanation: it's an excercise to the reader

-- other examples from performance testing
+- other examples from performance & feature testing

 "'+/*: ' 32000 PT0 1 30001 DO 1 2 + DROP 3 4 * DROP LOOP 32000 T0 - .
 CR",